-- supply air, from the air conditioning plant - recirculated air, which is delivered by the fans at the evaporator/cooler - exhaust air through the open door to the corridor discharge air fan is switched over and draws in air from the storage space.
+- supply air, from the air conditioning plant - recirculated air, which is delivered by the fans at the evaporator/cooler - exhaust air through the open door to the corridor

+If there is a separate refrigerating machinery space, the discharge air fan is switched over and draws in air from the storage space.
 The supply air flows in from the refrigerating machinery space.